-The “Early Action” freshman application deadline is November 1.
-“Early Action” applicants will receive a response by January 30 but still have until May 1 to confirm enrollment plans.
-The freshman application priority deadline for the fall semester and summer sessions is February 1; the transfer student priority deadline is April 1.
+Undergraduate Admissions implements a notification date system for both freshman and transfer applicants.
 Freshmen are strongly encouraged to apply during the fall of their senior year in high school.
-Applications for the spring semester should be submitted prior to November 1.
-All applicants for the College of Design must submit complete applications by November 1.
-The College of Design does not admit students in the spring.
+The final freshman application deadline for the fall semester and summer sessions is January 15; the final transfer application deadline is March 15.
+Applications for the spring semester should be submitted prior to October 1.
+All applicants for the College of Design and Fashion and Textile program must submit complete applications by November 1.
+The College of Design and College of Engineering do not admit students for the spring semester.

-Early Action applications that are submitted and have all required materials received by November 1 will be considered for campus merit-based scholarships as part of our Early Action program.
+Freshman applications that are submitted and have all required materials received by November 1 will be automatically considered for campus merit-based scholarships.

 - Deadline 1: October 15

 Notification Date: January 30